CLIENT SUCCESS |

 The Vision and Challenge

-Ventura County Community College District (VCCCD) was already a Banner ERP solution user and needed a strategic service provider that could design and build out two Banner 9 ERP environments within the AWS Cloud.
-Both environments needed to be architected to allow for future growth and re-usability of automated build scripts as future AWS Cloud Banner 9 environments are created for test, pre-production, and production.
+Ventura County Community College District (VCCCD) was already a Banner ERP solution user and needed a strategic service provider that could design and build out several Banner 9 ERP environments within the AWS Cloud.
+The environments needed to be architected to allow for future growth and re-usability of automated build scripts as future AWS Cloud Banner 9 environments are created for test, pre-production, and production.

 Steps required to ensure the smooth transition of Banner 9 ERP solution included:

 - Needed to prepare the core servers and services according to VCCCD requirements

 - Needed to migrate databases

 - Needed to build servers

 - Needed to coordinate with their app dev team to containerize application components into Docker

 - Needed to automate the Application Deployment pipeline